Dr. Gabor Maté is a Canadian physician, public speaker, best-selling author, and Jewish Holocaust survivor.

 Maté & Decriminalization

 He argues the “war on drugs” only serves to punish people for having been abused.
-That pushes people deeper into the grasp of addiction — rather than extend them a helping hand to pull themselves out of it.
+That pushes people deeper into the grasp of addiction — rather than extending them a helping hand to pull themselves out of it.

 When we look at addiction as a physical disease, we don’t acknowledge the lived experience of the individual.
 The behaviors are just symptoms, they are not the core.”